-Campus Counterspaces: Black and Latinx Students’ Search for Community at Historically White Universities (NEW in 2020)
+Campus Counterspaces: Black and Latinx Students’ Search for Community at Historically White Universities (2020)

 Micere Keels (Comparative Human Development)

 In this book, Micere Keels responds to the flood of news coverage skeptical of minority students’ “imagined” campus microaggression and sets out to provide a detailed account of how racial-ethnic identity structures Black and Latinx students’ college transition experiences.
 Tracking a cohort of more than five hundred Black and Latinx students since they enrolled at five historically white colleges and universities in the fall of 2013 Campus Counterspaces finds that these students were not asking to be protected from new ideas.
 Instead, they relished exposure to new ideas, wanted to be intellectually challenged, and wanted to grow.
 In this critique of how universities have responded to the challenges these students face, Keels offers a way forward that goes beyond making diversity statements to taking diversity actions.

 This book by Eve Ewing (Crown) probes the origins of the faceoff between Chicago communities and city administration over the unprecedented wave of Chicago Public School closings in 2013.
 Ewing draws on extensive experience as both a teacher and researcher in the South Side neighborhood of Bronzeville to tell a story of systemic racism, inequality, bad faith, and distrust that stretches deep into Chicago history.
 Ewing reveals that this issue is about much more than just schools.
 Black communities see the closing of their schools—schools that are certainly less than perfect but that are theirs—as one more in a long line of racist policies.
 Ewing claims that the fight to keep them open is yet another front in the ongoing struggle of black people in America to build successful lives and achieve true self-determination.

 Chicago Review of Books: Best Nonfiction Book